Systems for Machine Learning

 COMPSCI 692S (seminar)

 Advances in machine learning (ML) and deep learning are constantly transforming prototypes in research labs to valid solutions to real-world problems.
 Using ML entails developing end-to-end pipelines to collect data, preprocess it, and run learning and inference algorithms in a scalable manner.
 This results in computationally intensive workloads and complex software pipelines.
 Systems for ML help users organize their data and scale these computationally intensive problems to larger and larger datasets.
 This seminar will review cutting-edge research on these topics.
 It will focus on reading, presenting, and discussing recent papers in the domain of ML for systems (1 credit).
-The instructor will offer some 3-credit follow-up independent studies.
+The instructor may offer some 3-credit follow-up independent studies based on well-defined project proposals.

 Prerequisites: None.
 Background on ML and deep neural networks (COMPSCI 589, 689, 682, or similar) is strongly recommended.

 Credits: 1 credit.
-The instructor will offer some 3-credit follow-up independent studies.
+The instructor may offer 3-credit follow-up independent studies based on well-defined project proposals.

 Seminar structure